mohamedsayed77/alx-backend-javascript/0x00-ES6_basic/README.md

-this readme file for ESG basics
+this readme file for ES6 basics